Hospital-acquired complications – Medication complications

 What the figures mean

-EMHS results have been better than the benchmark in all of the last 4 quarters.
+EMHS results have been lower than the benchmark in all of the last four quarters.